danielochuba/Metrics-webapp/README.md

 ### Key Features <a name="key-features"></a>

-- Fetches a list of countries from [RestCountry API](https://restcountries.com/) and shows population stats.
+- Fetches a list of Movies from [The movieDB API](https://wwww.themoviedb.org) and shows Movie posters.
-- Fetches a detailed list of information about a selected country.
+- Displays details for each movie upon click.
-- User can search by Country name and region.
+- User can navigate back and forth the pages.

 ## 🚀 Live Demo <a name="live-demo"></a>